 History Of The Trades Club

-The Trades Club was built in 1923 as a joint enterprise by half a dozen local trades unions.
+The Trades Club building was built in 1924 as a joint enterprise by half a dozen local trades unions.
 This was back in the days when Hebden was a thriving centre for the cotton industry.
 The unions levied a one penny contribution from each member per week, and when finally built, the building was equipped with a fully sprung dance floor for the purposes of ballroom dancing.
 It’s still there, though probably used for more energetic dancing than its designers originally envisaged.

 The Trades Club is a celebrated venue for live music and has for several years running been voted into the finals of the NME Small Venue of the Year Awards.
 The last few years have seen the club updating its facilities with a new stage, PA system, mixing desk & LED lighting rig.
 Alongside the live music the venue is a community hub that is committed to hosting political events and fundraisers for local and international campaigns.